mBaratta96/letterboxd_stats/README.md

 - Python >= 3.8
 - A [TMDb API key](https://www.themoviedb.org/documentation/api): to retrieve all the general information for movies/people
-- A Letterboxd account: to export your Letterboxd activity through webscraping.
+- A Letterboxd account: to export your Letterboxd activity through web-scraping.

 ## Installation
 Just run: